 Skill C1 is covered mainly via self-study (with help and feedback available) in the Physics Skills/Physics from Evidence lab modules (via write-ups), in the final year project (which is partly assessed via a written report), and (for the MPhys) the dissertation module.
 Skill C2 is embedded throughout the curriculum, with practical applications in experimental and project work.
 Skill C3 is covered the Part II Physics from Evidence laboratory module, which includes a "conference" component, during which students give an assessed presentation on your laboratory work at a mock scientific conference.
-It is also covered (for MPhys students) in the dissertation module, which includes a presentation associated with the teamwork component.
-Skill C4 is covered in laboratory and project work, as well as the dissertation module (for MPhys students).
-Skill C5 is covered by the final year project, as well as the dissertation module (for MPhys students).
-Skill C6 is developed especially during the final year project, but also during the dissertation module (for Mphys students).
+It is also covered in both PHYS2030 and the dissertation module, which include presentations associated with the teamwork components.
+Skill C4 is covered in laboratory and project work, as well as the dissertation module.
+Skill C5 is covered by the final year project, as well as the dissertation module.
+Skill C6 is developed especially during the final year project, but also during PHYS2030 and the dissertation module.
 Skill C7 is developed during all lab modules (which typically are done in pairs), during the final year project (again, this is usually done in pairs), and particularly during the dissertation module (which includes a team work component).